caina-barbosa/Ephor-Wind-Tunnel/replit.md

-# LLM WIND TUNNEL
+# EPHOR WIND TUNNEL

 ## Overview

-LLM WIND TUNNEL is an educational AI comparison tool designed to teach students about LLM engineering dimensions.
+Ephor Wind Tunnel is an educational AI comparison tool designed to teach students about LLM engineering dimensions.
 The application enables users to send a single prompt to 5 AI models simultaneously, organized by model size (3B, 7B, 14B, 70B, Frontier), and compare responses in real-time.

 The system teaches key engineering concepts:
 - Model size vs capability tradeoffs